 Before, the only viable music genres were classical music and Jazz.
 Since, music is such an emotional work of art, Rock and country music created a major cultural shift in clothing and slang.
 In the late 1940s, Fender released a series or electric guitars, basses and amplifiers.
 In the 1950s and early 1960s Fender began to expand its guitar business with the growth of Folk music and its popularity.

-In the 1940s, several cheap prototypes were offered to Radio-Tel, their distributor in Santa Ana, CA. This was more than a decade before the first Fender acoustic model was released.
+In the 1940s, several cheap prototypes were offered to Radio-Tel, their distributor in Santa Ana, CA. This was more than a decade before the first budget-friendly acoustic model (for example, Fender FA 100 or Starcaster) was released.

 Enter Roger Rossmeisl